Last Updated on January 17, 2025

 Baidyanath Temple (Jharkhand)

-This glistening white structure dedicated to the doctor form of Lord Shiva, is one of the most significant Jyotirlingas in India.
-The history of this temple can be traced back to the era of Ramayana and this place is believed to be the place where Ravan (an avid Lord Shiva worshipper) had performed his penance to the lord here and sacrificed his 10 heads there.
+This glistening white structure, dedicated to the physician form of Lord Shiva, is one of the most significant Jyotirlingas in India.
+The history of this temple can be traced back to the era of the Ramayana, and this place is believed to be the location where Ravana (an avid Lord Shiva worshipper) performed his penance to the Lord and sacrificed his 10 heads there.
 Lord Shiva appeared to him in the form of a doctor and took care of him.
-The temple is known for being a place where intense Tantra takes place along with the post funeral rites.
+The temple is known for being a place where intense Tantra rituals take place along with post-funeral rites.

 Best Time to Visit – September to April